department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2024-07-Development-Letters/conversation-guide.md

 Ok, go ahead and click the VA logo at the top, We will explore the final option on this page.

 #### Questions for uploading the form
 If you scroll down the page, you’ll see the option to upload your response.

+* What do you think this upload is for?
 * Can you describe your process from downloading the form and uploading it here?

 #### Closing questions for benefit letters experience